Industrial espionage

 Teapot with Actresses, Vezzi porcelain factory, Venice, c.
 1725.
 The Vezzi brothers were involved in a series of incidents of industrial espionage.
 It was these actions that led to the secret of manufacturing Meissen porcelain becoming widely known.

 Industrial espionage, also known as economic espionage, corporate spying, or corporate espionage, refers to the systematic and unauthorized acquisition of sensitive business information.
 This practice typically targets trade secrets, proprietary operational data, and intellectual property belonging to competitors or other organizations.
-The information is gathered with the intent to gain competitive advantage, facilitate business decision-making, or for commercial sale to interested parties.
+The information is gathered with the intent to gain a competitive advantage, facilitate business decision-making, or for commercial sale to interested parties.
 Industrial espionage is conducted by various actors, including current or former employees, contractors, corporate competitors, foreign governments, and criminal organizations, and is universally recognized as both illegal and unethical.

 While political espionage is conducted or orchestrated by governments and is international in scope, industrial or corporate espionage is more often national and occurs between companies or corporations.